Do you work to commission?

 Everyone always asks me why they're named after women.
 It actually began simply as a means of identifying one from another, thus helping me keep track of where they all were (I used to like to do lots of exhibitions!), also enabling me to talk about them easily.
 Standard names for abstract paintings always sound a bit pretentious or silly when I come up with them, and I didn't like 'Untitled' either, so I started naming them after friends, acquaintances, characters from books and women who inspire me.
 For some reason, they're pretty much always women's names, although the odd man's name gets in there from time to time - this is probably due to the feminine nature of my work as a whole.

 Do the titles of your painting collections mean anything?

 I think the one thing a title has to do is to somehow tap into what I was trying to depict or what I was feeling at the time of painting a series.
-I find a lot of the music I listen to resonates deep in some odd area of my brain, the same place that makes birdsong give me that giddy soul-lifting type of feeling and the same place my paintings feel as though they come from.
+I find a lot of the music I listen to resonates deep in the same area of my brain, the place which makes birdsong give me that giddy soul-lifting type of feeling and the same place my paintings feel as though they come from.

 Can I use your images on my blog?